 At Marosa we can help you

-We understand that these new e-commerce VAT rules can be confusing, especially when trying to figure out how to correctly prepare VAT returns.
+We understand that e-commerce VAT rules can be confusing, especially when trying to figure out how to correctly prepare VAT returns.
 The good news is that Marosa has an automated and cost-efficient software that will help you to submit all VAT returns automatically with an easy-to-use wizard that will guide you in each filing.

 Get in touch

 Still have any questions about what is input and output VAT?
 We would be happy to help clarify, as well as discuss how our solutions can make your VAT accounting easier.